mbamobioma1/my-first-project/README.md

 * create a repository
 * host projects
 * collaborate with others
-* connect with GitHub community
+* connect with GitHub community etc.

 To sign up for GitHub account navigate to [https://github.com/]() and follow the prompts.

 ![needs data connection to display image]()

 ### 2. Create a Repository